dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Visualizers.AnalyticsCTA/ReadMe.md

 4. Using Evoq Analytics to track and understand the clicks

 This can easily be taken further by:
 - Adding extra detail to the CTA links, or varying tracking (eg turn the image into a link, and track clicks on the image vs the link to see which is more effective)

-- --Using different CTAs on the same page, to see if Carousel sliders or blocks of text are preferred
+- Using different CTAs on the same page, to see if Carousel sliders or blocks of text are preferred
-- --Decorating all the links on an important page like the home page to see which are the most commonly clicked items
+- Decorating all the links on an important page like the home page to see which are the most commonly clicked items